jensgerntholtz/csgo-aware/README.md

 # Setup

-Client computer needs a cfg file with the appropriate parameters to work.
+Client computer needs a cfg file in the, CS:GO installtion directory, with the appropriate parameters to work.

 [gamestate_integration_consolesample.cfg](https://www.google.com)

-cfg should be placed under Counter-Strike `Global Offensive\csgo\cfg`
+cfg should be placed under Counter-Strike `[PATH TO INSTALLTION]\Global Offensive\csgo\cfg`

 The next time the game launches it will detect the change.